A Solution for Sustainable Development and Biodiversity Conservation

 The importance of biodiversity

-The effectiveness of green infrastructure is linked to the biodiversity of the ecosystems involved.
+Biodiversity directly affects the effectiveness of green infrastructure.
 Ecosystems rich in biodiversity are more resilient to environmental changes and provide more ecosystem services.
-For example, forests with a variety of tree and plant species absorb more carbon dioxide, while biodiverse wetlands regulate water quality and prevent flooding more effectively than ecosystems with lower biodiversity.
+Forests with a variety of tree and plant species absorb more carbon dioxide, while biodiverse wetlands regulate water quality and prevent flooding more effectively than ecosystems with lower biodiversity.

 The human benefit

 Green infrastructure enhances the quality of life in cities.
 Urban green spaces contribute to physical health by providing areas for exercise and improving air quality.
-In the UK frequent park visits are associated with an estimated NHS saving of 100 million pounds per year.
+In fact studies show that frequent park visits in the UK save the NHS an estimated 100 million pounds per year.

 Spending time in nature has proven benefits to mental health.
-The Japanese act of forest bathing highlights how spending time being immersed in nature can reduce cortisol as well as improve cognition and memory.
+The act of forest bathing highlights how spending time immersed in nature can reduce cortisol and improve cognition and memory.

 Designing cities with nature in mind